 The International Premium Cigar & Pipe Retailers Association (IPCPR) has announced that it is moving both the location and dates of its upcoming convention and trade show.

 IPCPR 2017 will now be held July 10-14 at the Las Vegas Convention Center.

-In an email issued on Wednesday afternoon, the IPCPR said that the change was necessitated by the Sands/Venetian cancelling the IPCPR’s booking.
-According to Mark Pursell, ceo of IPCPR, there have been issues with smoking in meeting rooms and other places that were designated as non-smoking which had been a bit of an on-going rift between the two entities, though it didn’t seem to him to be enough of an issue to result in a cancellation.
+In an email issued on Wednesday afternoon, the IPCPR said that the change was necessitated by the Sands/Venetian canceling the IPCPR’s booking.
+According to Mark Pursell, ceo of IPCPR, there have been issues with smoking in meeting rooms and other places that were designated as non-smoking which had been a bit of an ongoing rift between the two entities, though it didn’t seem to him to be enough of an issue to result in cancellation.
 The organization has worked to corral smoking to designated areas in recent years through signage and reminders to attendees.

 “While this change has challenged IPCPR staff to relocate our show, we are very pleased to find a new home at the Las Vegas Convention Center so close to our original dates,” said Craig Cass, IPCPR president.

 The change also moves the event from a Saturday to Wednesday schedule to a Monday through Friday.
 Because the show floor is not open until the second day of the trade show, this means the show will now open on a Tuesday as opposed to a Sunday—something that is likely a welcome change for many manufacturers, though Pursell noted that surveys among IPCPR members have not shown a strong preference for a particular layout when it comes to the days of the week that the gathering is held.

 The schedule of events will remain the same, with Monday, July 10 billed as seminar day for retailers and manufacturers, and the trade show floor open Tuesday through Friday, July 11-14 in the north halls of the Las Vegas Convention Center.